pointfreeco/swift-sharing/Sources/Sharing/Documentation.docc/Articles/MigrationGuides/MigratingTo2.0.md

 ### Built-in persistence strategies

-If you are using Sharing's built-in strategies, including `appStorage`, `fileStorage`, and `inMemory`, Sharing 2.0 will for the most part be a backwards-compatible update (with a few exceptions related to new functionality).
+If you are using Sharing's built-in strategies, including `appStorage`, `fileStorage`, and `inMemory`, Sharing 2.0 is for the most part a backwards-compatible update, with a few exceptions related to new functionality.

-A few synchronous APIs have introduced backwards-incompatible changes to support Swift concurrency and error handling:
+This includes a few synchronous APIs that have introduced backwards-incompatible changes to support Swift concurrency and error handling:

 | 1.0                         | 2.0                               |
 | --------------------------- | --------------------------------- |